Roots and Radishes

 Notes

-1. Dressing.
+2. Dressing.
 You're welcome to shake the dressing ingredients together, if you'd like!
-For this salad, I find that many of the ingredients already add so much flavor, that it's not entirely necessary, so I just pour and toss.
-If you don't have or don't like cider vinegar, feel free to use red wine vinegar or another light vinegar.
+For this salad, I find that many of the ingredients already add so much flavor, that I just pour and toss.
+If you don't have or like cider vinegar, feel free to use red wine vinegar or another light vinegar.

-2. Protein.
+3. Protein.
 I love chickpeas in this salad, but feel free to add your favorite protein!
-Leftover roasted or grilled chicken is amazing in this.
-I often add black-eyed peas and a hearty grain such as farro or wheat berries for added texture and nutrients - so good!
+Leftover roasted or grilled chicken or canned tuna are both amazing.
+I also love Lupini beans or a hearty grain such as farro or wheat berries for added texture and nutrients - so good!

 • Prep Time: 15 minutes